-- Install remote monitoring equipment at the stone reredos (2000).
+- Installed remote monitoring equipment at the stone reredos (2000).

-- Used a See Snake fiber-optic camera to document conditions of the roof drains.
+- Used a See Snake® fiber-optic camera to document conditions of the roof drains.
+(2003).

-- Used industrial rope access and customized vacuums to complete inspection and cleaning of the stone reredos with no impact to church services or events.
+- Used industrial rope access and customized vacuums to complete cleaning and inspection of the stone reredos with no impact to church services or events.
+(2016).

 - Beyer Blinder Belle (1996, 2003, 2004, 2013, 2021)